-The Council's Financial Strategy is signalling a review of the use of reserve funding and the likely rationalisation of the suite of current reserves in place.
-Many of these are historical and are not fit for purpose.
-Reserves will be retained where there is a specific obligation, for Trusts/Bequests and some other bespoke situations.
-The final adopted Long Term Plan 2024/34 will contain the schedule and results of this review.
+The Council's Financial Strategy signaled a review of the use of reserve funding and the rationalisation of the suite of current reserves in place.
+Many of these were historical and now are not fit for purpose.
+Outlined below is the updated list of Council reserves.